-The Department of Accounting provides a variety of courses to support College of Business and Economics (CBE) core requirements and to provide an undergraduate major in accounting and a M.S. degree in accounting.
+The Department of Accounting provides a variety of courses to support the College of Business core requirements and to provide an undergraduate major.

 The mission of Lehigh University's Accounting Department is to provide outstanding accounting education and networking opportunities that prepare students (1) to enter the accounting profession upon graduation, (2) to assume positions of leadership in the global business community later in their careers, and (3) to be socially responsible and ethical business professionals.
 We will also advance the profession of accountancy globally to serve the public interest by producing and disseminating original accounting research and cross-disciplinary scholarship.
-We are guided by the missions of Lehigh University and the College of Business and Economics (CBE).
+We are guided by the missions of Lehigh University and the College of Business.
 The Accounting Department continuously seeks to be recognized as one of a select group of programs in the United States where an educational experience of the highest possible quality is obtainable.

-Within the accounting major, there is an opportunity to explore the various career opportunities within the broad field of accounting: Public Accounting Assurance and Tax Services, Financial Services and Corporate Accounting, and Information Systems.
-In addition to the undergraduate program, the Master of Science in Accounting and Information Analysis degree (see Master of Science in Accounting and Information Analysis program) offers an outstanding opportunity to prepare graduate students for a career in today’s demanding field of accounting.
-Lehigh’s unique program recognizes the impact of technology on business processes and the value chain while paying respect to the time honored usefulness of accounting information.
-The Accounting Program recognizes the learning objectives set forth by the College of Business and Economics as an integral part of the curriculum, as well as the importance of providing students with a strong foundation in liberal arts, humanities, and science as set out in the CBE core curriculum.
-In addition to the CBE core curriculum, the accounting curriculum is designed to foster the following learning objectives:
+Within the undergraduate accounting major, students explore and prepare for various career opportunities within the broad field of accounting: Public Accounting Assurance and Tax Services, Financial Services and Corporate Accounting, and Information Systems.
+The Accounting Program recognizes the learning objectives set forth by the College of Business as an integral part of the curriculum, as well as the importance of providing students with a strong foundation in liberal arts, humanities, and science as set out in the College of Business core curriculum.
+In addition to the College of Business core curriculum, the accounting curriculum is designed to foster the following learning objectives:

 - Preparing and understanding general purpose financial statements for parties outside the firm.